perl6-community-modules/perl6-IRC-Client-Plugin-Factoid/DESIGN.md

 ## Viewing Revision History

-Viewing arevision history of a factoid is done by using `^history FACTOID`, where the carrot is part of the command, to avoid clashes with defined factoids, and `FACTOID` is the name of the factoid whose history to view.
+Viewing a revision history of a factoid is done by using `^history FACTOID`, where the carrot is part of the command, to avoid clashes with defined factoids, and `FACTOID` is the name of the factoid whose history to view.